Profile

 Read more

-Everyday contains some data analysis as this is my main focus– for me this just means coding and creating graphs.
-I enjoy the coding I get to do – the little blue squares that light up when I update my code on GitLab is a good incentive to.
-On days where I finish a bit of code that produces a graph that I want – I send some results to supervisory team so we can discuss this together.
-Research is all about working together so this is one of the most important parts of the day.
+Every day includes some data analysis, which means coding and making graphs.
+I really enjoy coding—seeing the little blue squares light up when I update my code on GitLab is a great motivator!
+When I finish a piece of code that produces a useful graph, I send it to my supervisors so we can discuss it.
+Research is all about teamwork, so this is an important part of my day.

-Some days I take tour groups around CERN – this is one of my favourite things to do.
-In recent weeks I’ve taken different groups down to the ATLAS detector and got to explain the hardware and physics behind it.
-I love this as I get to answer questions about physics and detectors.
+Some days, I also give tours at CERN, which is one of my favorite things to do!
+Recently, I’ve taken groups down to see the ATLAS detector and explained how it works.
+I love answering questions about physics and detectors.

 -